 The use of the latest technologies such as gene editing offers promise in cell therapies.
 For example, gene editing involves the introduction of breaks in double-stranded DNA to edit the genome.
 The use of transcription activator-like effector nuclease (TALEN)–mediated gene editing and the introduction of CD19 (CAR19) or the B-cell antigen on T-cells in 2 infants with relapsed refractory CD19+ B cell acute lymphoblastic leukemia showed remission in 28 days.
 (Qasim et al, Science Translational Medicine, 2017).

-HSCT has completed 60 years and is still a largely used cell therapy.
+HSCT has completed 60 years and is still a largely used Stem Cell Therapy.
 The use of cutting edge technology can further augment the use of HSCs for treating dreadful diseases that strike people of all ages across the globe.
 HSCs, as they say, “old is gold” are here to stay and weave their magic.

 Ng A, Alexander W. Haematopoietic stem cells: past, present and future.
 Cell Death Discov.
 3, 17002 (2017).

 - Qasim, H. Zhan, S. Samarasinghe et al, Molecular remission of infant B-ALL after infusion of universal TALEN gene-edited CAR T cells.
 Science Translational Medicine.
 9, eaaj2013 (2017).